sigp/lighthouse/book/src/become-a-validator.md

 <div class="form-signin" id="uploadDiv">
 	<p>Upload the <code>eth1_deposit_data.rlp</code> file from your validator
-	directory (created in Step 1) to submit your 3.2 Goerli-ETH deposit using Metamask.</p>
+	directory (created in the previous step) to submit your 3.2 Goerli-ETH deposit using Metamask.</p>
-	<p>The method you used in Step 1 will determine where this file is
+	<p>Note that the method you used in step 1 will determine where this file is
 	located.</p>
 	<input id="fileInput" type="file" style="display: none">
 	<button id="uploadButton" class="btn btn-lg btn-primary btn-block"